 Coffee and tea, are you really that dependent on caffeine?
 Luckily, a lot of hostels have free tea and coffee, so fill up a thermos flask and take it with you, but don’t go out buying it.
 All these little spends add up quick, so if you don’t need it, don’t buy it.

 Tip 5: Don’t Use Private Transport

 Taxis are expensive, so don’t use them.
-If the driver realises you’re not from the area, they can get even more expensive!
-Walk where you can, it’s a great way to explore.
+If the driver realises you’re not from the area, they can get even more expensive.
+Walk where you can, as it’s a great way to explore.
 Personally, I love getting to a new place, dropping my bag off, grabbing a map and exploring the surroundings, finding my feet and the general ‘feel’ of the place.
-Getting lost in a new city is half the fun!
+Getting lost in a new city is half the fun.

 Although, if you’re on a time limit (or if you’ve just landed in an airport) walking may not be an option.
-But there’s always a train/tube/bus service available.
+But there’s agenerally a train/tube/bus service available.
 Although these can be awkward with a big bag, they’ll be much cheaper than a taxi.
-In big cities you can normally purchase cheap tickets, like day tickets, a weeks pass etc. Great if you’re sticking around for a bit!
+In big cities you can normally purchase cheap tickets, like day tickets, a week pass etc. Great if you’re sticking around for a bit.

 I hope you find my top five tips useful!
 But there is one big tip I didn’t put on here as it’s not what you do, it’s more of a thought process.
 I feel that it’s the most help when having to live cheap:

 Don’t see money as money.
 See money as a night in a hostel or an activity you want to do, you pick.
 I always saw money when travelling as a night in a hostel.
 When looking at the price of something I thought “Is X worth Y amounts of nights in a hostel?”
 For example, is that litre of goon, on my own worth a night in a hostel?
 For me, no. Is that skydive worth four nights in a hostel?
 For me, yes.
 And I still do it when I’m at home.
 That is the best tip I can give you.